HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 A last optimization is to add a `.dockerignore` file to the folder.
 This file is similar to the `.gitignore` file and allows you to exclude files from the Docker context (when building an image).
 Add the `node_modules` folder and all Docker related files to the `.dockerignore` file.

+Rebuild and restart your containers using a Docker compose command.
+Now run the `ls` command inside your container and check that these files are not present in the container: `docker compose exec webapp ls -la`.
+If so, you've successfully optimized your Docker image.

 This image is not so difficult and cannot be optimized that much, but it's a best practice to think about the base image you're using and the layers you're creating.
 Try to keep the image as small as possible.
 You can use the `docker history` command to see the layers of an image.
 Docker listed a complete list of best practices for writing Dockerfiles: <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>.

 ## 1.9 Testing the application